 The couplet “Woman, behold your son – Behold your mother” has a flavor of absoluteness to it.
 It is pronounced in a very direct way that borders on the imperative that essentially is a Divine decree.
 The first word (dabar) that Jesus utters while in agony for our sins is “Woman” which immediately draws our attention to Mary the mother of Jesus at the foot of the Cross.
 The word not only redefines her motherhood but also defines who she is in the Divine economy of salvation.
 The temporal circumstance Mary finds herself in as the mother of Jesus is the least of the Evangelist’s concerns.
 That she is the woman promised by God who will crush the head of the serpent by her faith in collaboration with God is what the author first draws our attention to.
 Only then is our attention drawn to the Disciple to clarify what it is that Jesus means by calling his mother “Woman” instead of “Mother” (Immah), and how she relates to all the faithful in the order of grace.
 In modern biblical exegesis, this device is known as constructive or synthetic parallelism.

-Of all Christ’s disciples who have abandoned Jesus when he is betrayed and arrested in the Garden of Gethsemane, only John overcomes his fear of being arrested and musters the moral courage to stand beneath the Cross with Mary, the mother of his Lord.
+Of all Christ’s disciples who had abandoned Jesus when he was betrayed and arrested in the Garden of Gethsemane, only John overcame his fear of being arrested and mustered the moral courage to stand beneath the Cross with Mary, the mother of his Lord.
 The Disciple, therefore, becomes a spiritual offspring of the mother of Jesus, as she becomes his mother because of his faith.
-From the Cross, the Son designates his mother Mary to be the Mother of the faithful - her Son's true disciples (Revelation 12:17).
-Of the Eleven, only John accompanied the Mother of their Lord to the Cross, while the rest had given their Master up for dead, despite what he had already prophesied to them on their way to Jerusalem before his arrest (Matthew 20:18; Mark 10:33; Luke 24:7).
-So, John's presence beneath the Cross close to Mary is symbolic rather than purely incidental.
+From the Cross, the Son designates his mother Mary to be the Mother of the faithful – her Son’s true disciples (Rev 12:17).
+Of the Eleven, only John accompanied the Mother of their Lord to the Cross, while the rest had given their Master up for dead, despite what he had already prophesied to them on their way to Jerusalem before his arrest (Mt 20:18; Mk 10:33; Lk 24:7).
+So, John’s presence beneath the Cross close to Mary is symbolic rather than purely incidental.

 For I heard a cry as of a woman in labor,